Family Law Practice for Camas, WA

 - Skill and willingness of parent to nurture a good relationship between child and the other parent

 - Environmental stability

 - Types of custody arrangements:

 - Legal custody: The privilege and obligation to make choices about child rearing.
 This includes education, religion, medical care and punishment.
 When given joint legal custody, parents share these privileges.

 - Physical custody: The right of a parent to have a child with him or her.
 Most courts order joint physical custody, though the time-split is often not the same as 50/50.

 - Joint custody: This custody allows parents to coordinate their schedules and share decision-making privileges.

 - Bird’s nest custody: This occurs when the child remains in one home and parents alternate in and out of the home and take turns providing the child.

-Child support is a prearranged amount of money that is normally paid monthly to the spouse who holds primary custody of the child.
+Child support is an amount of money that is normally paid monthly to the spouse who holds primary custody of the child.
 Child support is planned for basic necessities like food, housing and clothing, health insurance medical care and educational expenditures.
 Child support is determined based on each parent’s monthly income and costs.
-Focused on this financial evidence and the expanse of time each parent dedicates to the child, the court uses a formula to regulate child support.

-If you are divorcing on the justification of physical or verbal cruelty, you can defend yourself and your children with protection and restraining orders from Brian Walker Law Firm.
+If you are divorcing on the justification of physical or verbal abuse, you can defend yourself and your children with protection and restraining orders.
 These orders keep you detached from the abuser in order to stay safe.
 Though a protective order can’t fully eradicate the possibility that someone will stalk or harm you, it will enable you to call the police and have the abuser incarcerated should they violate the binding rules of the order.